Below are answers to some of your most frequently asked questions.

-The easiest approach is to hire our law firm, or another qualified law firm, and simply tell the insurance people that your attorney will answer all questions.
+The easiest approach is to hire our law firm or another qualified law firm and tell the insurance people that your attorney will answer all questions.
 This relieves you from the stress and hassle of dealing with the insurance company so you can concentrate on getting well.

 Since all lawyers have passed the bar exam, aren’t all attorneys equally qualified to handle an injury case?

 No, general practice attorneys are typically unknown by insurance companies.
 The insurance industry knows and respects our law firm.
 Consequently, they take the cases we handle very seriously.
 Mr. Linebaugh is certified as a specialist in personal injury trial law by the Texas Board of Legal Specialization.

 You would not hire a family doctor to perform brain surgery.
 Likewise, you should not trust your injury case to anyone who does not have a focused practice.
 Our law firm focuses on personal injury cases.
 We keep abreast of the latest developments and techniques in the field.
 Moreover, we zealously, tenaciously, and ethically work hard to deliver a legal solution that is right for you.

 What does it mean to be board-certified in personal injury trial law?